Arrest or Convictions Policy

 Arrests & Convictions Procedures

-In accordance with the federal Drug Free Workplace Act, if an employee who is paid in whole or in part on a federal grant or contract is convicted of a criminal drug violation in the workplace, HR Consulting will notify the Vice Provost (Research), and the Vice Provost will notify the funding agency within 10 days.
+In accordance with the federal Drug Free Workplace Act, if an employee who is paid in whole or in part on a federal grant or contract is convicted of a criminal drug violation in the workplace, Engagement Consulting will notify the Vice Provost (Research), and the Vice Provost will notify the funding agency within 10 days.

-Under guidance from HR Consulting, the employee may be placed on a paid or unpaid administrative leave while the disclosed arrest or conviction is being reviewed.
+Under guidance from Engagement Consulting, the employee may be placed on a paid or unpaid administrative leave while the disclosed arrest or conviction is being reviewed.
 A review of the disclosed activity will be conducted prior to any employment action being taken.
 The review will include, but not be limited to, an assessment of the underlying conduct, the nature and gravity of the offense or conduct, and the nature of the position.